danh21/8051_Basic_Projects/README.md

     - read_Temperature:
         + Version 1: uses ADC0808 to read temperature from LM35 sensor, then displays data on LCD.
+        + Version 2: uses ADC0808 to read temperature from 8 LM35 sensors, then display value pairs (channel - temperature) on led 7-segment sequentially.

 # Code:
     - Modify pin connection of devices in libraries if necessary: